tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_5.md

 [Part 4](https://www.reddit.com/r/nosleep/comments/17qk25h/im_a_private_investigator_in_new_orleans_i/)

 Kira's hands are steady as she helps Reine and me patch up our wounds.
 Despite the shock in her eyes, a glimmer of her former self - the sister I knew, resilient and resourceful - shines through.
-Her fingers work deftly, applying bandages with a care that belies her trembling hands.
 "I never wanted any of this," she whispers, her voice thick with unshed tears.
 "I'm sorry."

 “We don't have time for apologies,” I tell her.
 Every second counts.
 "We have to move," I urge, wincing as Kira tightens a bandage around my ribs.
 The pain is a sharp reminder of the reality we're facing.